 Christian Tse is an accomplished jewelry designer and the CEO of Christian Tse Design & Manufacturing.
 He has worked extensively with titanium to create beautiful, original wedding rings.

 What to Look for in a Titanium Ring

-When buying a Titanium wedding band, Tse cautions that you need to examine it to make sure there are no visual pits.
+- How can I tell if the ring is high quality?
+When buying a titanium wedding band, Tse cautions that you need to examine it to make sure there are no visual pits.
 If you notice any surface impurities or inconsistent discoloration, think twice before getting the ring.